AbhishekCS3459/scheduler-dashboard/README.md

 # API Requirements for vecura Dashboard

-This document lists all the APIs required to make the VC-URA Dashboard fully functional.
+This document lists all the APIs required to make the vecura Dashboard fully functional.
 These APIs should be implemented in the backend service layer according to the project's architecture guidelines.

 ## Table of Contents